Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 // This is the another type of comment line
 ```

-## Calling an Variable from Another Class
+## Calling Variables, Functions from Another Class and String Interpolation

 ```ruby
 fun main(args: Array<String>) {